Patient Profiles: Meet the Kinds of Patients With Relapsed Multiple Myeloma Who May Be Appropriate for NINLARO® (ixazomib)

 The NINLARO triplet regimen could help Bruce.

-The TOURMALINE-MM1 trial evaluated the efficacy and safety of the all-oral NINLARO regimen, demonstrating prolonged PFS vs Rd regimen.*1,2
+The TOURMALINE-MM1 clinical trial evaluated the efficacy and safety of the all-oral NINLARO regimen, demonstrating prolonged PFS vs Rd regimen.*1,2

 Bruce • 58 years old • Experiencing an indolent first relapse